Resource Associates @ grantwriters.net

 Hello again, grant fans!
 This is Deb Montgomery, CEO of Resource Associates grant writing firm.
 Today, I’m blogging on the topic of “Sustainability of Grant Programs.”
-This is the second blog of this series so I encourage you to read my prior blog on if this is a subject matter of interest to you.

 As many of you know, I have worked as a grant writer for well over 25 years.
-Most of my career has involved full out grant writing for clients/employers in my immediate community.
+Most of my career has involved full-out grant writing for clients/employers in my immediate community.
 Although my organization, Resource Associates, offers grant writing services to entities throughout the world, it is much easier to identify needs and really talk from the heart when the grant impacts your own back yard so to speak.

 The concept of sustainability to a professional grant writer can be vastly different than one of an executive director or nonprofit board member.
-As a grant writer, the easy solution to sustainability is just that…EASY.
+As a grant writer, the easy solution to sustainability is just…EASY.
 Simply write more grants!
-The higher quality of proposals written (including re-submissions after analyzing reviewers’ notes of non-awarded proposals), coupled with the higher volume of submissions, oupled with the discussion of proven outcomes and capacity one could demonstrate in a proposal after prior successful programming should lead to continued funding and long term sustainability.
+The higher quality of proposals written (including re-submissions after analyzing reviewers’ notes of non-awarded proposals), coupled with the higher volume of submissions, coupled with the discussion of proven outcomes and capacity one could demonstrate in a proposal after prior successful programming should lead to continued funding and long term sustainability.
 Right?
 An aggressive grant writing strategy would make up for any potential lapse in funding according to my grant writer brain.

 After founding my nonprofit, Capacity Builders Inc., I realized there was a lot more to an effective grant program sustainability strategy than aggressive grant pursuit.
 The strategy needs to be comprehensive AND include what I call the “of courses.”
 Here are my “of courses:”